AbsoluteWisp/homonomicon/docs/book/first-edition.md

 ### MUSHROOM

 for Dwarvanese stew.
 President Management Man is said to like it like that.
 However, after eating all of it, he explonded into a singular mushroom.
 "This was anticlimactic" - so sayeth Gount Gleck, the evil brother to Count Bleck, who wrote the Heteronomicon.

+## 1:5

+Bart The Great, when the world was young, there was only him and the bartender.
+Dell of Laptops fame soon arrived (Who was also a bartender) and ended the void, creating gay. amen.
+Not long after Turkeys (the countries (plural)) were summoned, Gary G. Gamesson was Gamessoned and created garlic sauce made with garlic garlic garlic and that weird thing I found in the Basement of Isaac.. hmmmm.
+Smells like carpet cleaner 3000™ is The brand New skin Coloured carpet (don't mind the "cleaner" in the name corporate messed it up) buy it for only 20000 garlic coins (you call them Vietnamese Dong).
+Gay rat owns them during may party (1837) (colorized, somehow) after yesterday but not tomorrow only yesterday not including the overmorrow exception is Wednesday nights gay people eat a lot of mangoes apparently.